lilyhanhub/surfs_up/README.md

 # surfs_up
 SQLite｜SQLAlchemy｜Flask | Python
 ## Overview of the statistical analysis
-The purpose of the analysis is to create a statistical analysis of the weather dataset in Oahu.
-The results will help determine if a surf and icecream shop business is sustaniable year-round.
+The purpose of the analysis is to conduct a statistical analysis of the weather dataset in Oahu.
+The results will help determine if a surf and icecream shop business is sustaniable year round.
 The analysis consists of three parts:

 * Generate the summary statistics for June
 * Generate the summary statistics for December